gpaOliveira/SuperDiffer/docs/DOCS.md

 > [**UNIT_TESTS**] mixed add method

 Mix add descriptors to make sure the twice add of each doesn't work

+> [**UNIT_TESTS**] removal all method

+Add left and right descriptor to ID 1 and make sure it can be removed

+> [**UNIT_TESTS**] removal all without single descriptor method

+Add left descriptor only to ID 1 and make sure remove all fails but didn't affected anything on the database

+> [**UNIT_TESTS**] removal all without all descriptor method

+Try to remove all from an ID that doesn't have anything and ensure it fails but leaves the database intact

+> [**UNIT_TESTS**] removal all without any descriptor method

+Try to remove all without any descriptor on the parameters list and ensure it ends ok but leaves the database intact

+> [**UNIT_TESTS**] removal all allow adding more method

+Remove all from an ID and make sure we can add them again

 > [**INTEGRATON_TESTS**] integration left 201 method